MaraRinn/WOLF-Tutorial/wiki_page.md

 # WOLF for the Adventurous

-RoverDude wrote up [this introduction to WOLF](https://docs.google.com/document/d/1zft2Ka9gubOYQf4CQgvReTxpnP8_LQYNyHouEjQZqjw/edit) which outlines most of what you need to know to get started.
-There's also RoverDude's [explanation of transport routes and transport credits] which will be expanded upon in this walkthrough.
+RoverDude wrote up [this introduction to WOLF][RDWOLF1] which outlines most of what you need to know to get started.
+There's also RoverDude's [explanation of transport routes and transport credits][RDTRAN1] which will be expanded upon in this walkthrough.
 This walkthrough really only restates what is written there with a few step by step examples and an end goal of manufacturing spaceships at an orbital shipyard.

 ## WOLF Resource Conversions